Klipper3d/klipper/docs/G-Codes.md

 `0.333333333333x-0.666666666667y`.

-`SET_STEPPER_KINEMATICS` is an advanced tool, and the user is advised to excercise an extreme caution using, since specifying incorrect configuration may result in a physical damage to the printer.
+`SET_STEPPER_KINEMATICS` is an advanced tool, and the user is advised to exercise an extreme caution using it, since specifying incorrect configuration may physically damage the printer.

 Note that `SET_STEPPER_KINEMATICS` performs certain internal validations of the new printer kinematics after the change.
 Keep in mind that if it